Accurate area measurement is a vital step in the valuation, rating and marketing of property.

 It is essential for both parties to reach an agreement in advance on the basis for which the property in question will be measured.
 The Royal Institution of Chartered Surveyors (RICS) Code for Measurement Practice sets out a system of guidelines for area measurement to remove the potential for disputes at this important stage.

 Two standard metrics are used in the measurement of area: gross internal area and net internal area.
-To find out more about area measurement and how Technics can support your next project, call our Project Management Team on 01483 230 080 or email email@example.com.
+To find out more about area measurement and how Technics can support your next project, call our team of experts on 01483 230 080 or email firstname.lastname@example.org.

 What is gross internal area?